mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 (52:17) "There are also those who attain enlightenment on top of enlightenment, and there are those are farther deluded in the midst of delusion."
 That's why, what you have to do is, you are always acting and helping all sentient beings as a Buddhist.
 Always acting.
 But on the other hand, you are always acting, the bodhisattvas who suffer a lot.
 So obviously, you are doing in the realm of delusion.
 But on the other hand, there is a great supporter there, called Buddha.
 So, who is helping people?
 Buddha helps, in the realm of buddhas.

 (53:10) In the saying, "When the buddhas are indeed the buddhas, there is no need to be self conscious of being buddha.
-Never-the-less, it is realizing buddhahood.
+Nevertheless, it is realizing buddhahood.
 Buddhas go on realizing."

-    Brazier:
+> Brazier:
+>

-    10. When All Buddhas really are All Buddhas the self does not need to know All Buddhas.
+> (10) When All Buddhas really are All Buddhas the self does not need to know All Buddhas.
-    11. So, thus, we can say, enlightened Buddhas go on enlightening Buddhas.
+> (11) So, thus, we can say, enlightened Buddhas go on enlightening Buddhas.
+>

-    Okumura:
+> Okumura:
+>

-    10. When buddhas are truly buddhas they don’t need to perceive they are buddhas;
+> (10) When buddhas are truly buddhas they don’t need to perceive they are buddhas;
-    11. however, they are enlightened buddhas and they continue actualizing buddha.
+> (11) however, they are enlightened buddhas and they continue actualizing buddha.
+>

-    Tanahashi:
+> Tanahashi:
+>

-    10. When buddhas are truly buddhas, they do not necessarily notice that they are buddhas.
+> (10) When buddhas are truly buddhas, they do not necessarily notice that they are buddhas.
-    11. However, they are actualized buddhas, who go on actualizing buddha.
+> (11) However, they are actualized buddhas, who go on actualizing buddha.
+>

-    Nishijima & Cross:
+> Nishijima & Cross:
+>

-    10. When buddhas are really buddhas, they do not need to recognize themselves as buddhas.
+> (10) When buddhas are really buddhas, they do not need to recognize themselves as buddhas.
-    11. Nevertheless, they are buddhas in the state of experience, and they go on experiencing the state of buddha.
+> (11) Nevertheless, they are buddhas in the state of experience, and they go on experiencing the state of buddha.

-That's why...
-What is this?
+That's why, "What is this?
 How do you know this?
 How you feel stable?
 Please give me the stability and faith and the strength, by practicing this.
 Katagiri mentions, Buddha mentions, ancestor mentions.
-Please give me something!
+Please give me something!"
 But, no way; I don't know.
 I don't have anything to give you.
 So all you have to do is, just do it.
 If you just do it, participate directly in the perpetual flow of energy, at that time, there is no way to know.
 But, it is, you can realize it.

 So, it's... just like your body soaks in the stream.
 And then, your whole body (is) wet.
 But, we always scoop the water into our bodies.
 If you feel thirst, you always scoop the water and you drink, and then you feel good; and next moment, some thirst comes again.
 So if you really quench your thirst, you jump into the water; you soak your body and mind into the river.
 And then, the river water soaks through your huge pores, just like a bamboo basket.
 Your body is just like a bamboo basket; do you understand?
 Like the pores.
 But you don't believe it.
 If you soak it, and then water falls through there, lots of immediate holes there.
 That is the pores.